-- FACIAL WEAKNESS: Can the person smile?
+- Face: Can the person smile?
 Has their face fallen on one side?

-- ARM WEAKNESS: Can the person raise both arms and keep them there?
+- Arms: Can the person raise both arms and keep them there?

 Other symptoms of stroke

 - sudden weakness or numbness on one side of the body, including legs, hands or feet

 - a sudden, severe headache.